hypernym-studio/bundler/README.md

 ## Options

-All options are documented with descriptions and examples so auto-completion will be offered as you type.
-Simply hover over the property and see what it does in the `quickinfo`.
+All options are documented with descriptions and examples so autocompletion will be offered as you type.
+Simply hover over the property and see what it does in the quick info tooltip.

 ### entries